containers/podman-compose/README.md

 A script to run `docker-compose.yml` using [podman](https://podman.io/), doing necessary mapping to make it work rootless.

-    Note, that it's still under development and might not work well yet.

 ## Installation

 Install latest stable version from PyPI: